Why adapt your home?

 Who will help me decide?

-An occupational therapist will visit you at home and assess your needs.
+An OT will visit you at home and assess your needs.
 Based on the assessment and what you tell them, the OT will recommend equipment and adaptations to make your life easier.
-You may also be able to get help with costs.
+The council has to provide equipment and adaptations that cost less than £1000 free.
+You may also be able to get help with costs for larger adaptations.

 A care needs assessment may be carried out by a social worker.
 They may find that you are eligible for additional support services, such as visiting carers.